-The UK Government committed to keep its payment rules in line with SEPA in order to continue its access post Brexit.
+The UK Government committed to keep its payment rules in line with SEPA in order to continue its access after the transition period.
 Continued access has now been approved and Brexit should not affect transfers in euro moving between accounts in the UK and accounts in the EU.

-The majority of insurance firms selling policies from the UK and Gibraltar into Ireland are implementing plans to ensure service continuity post-Brexit, including in the event of a no deal Brexit.
-The Government has also planned legislation to ensure continuity of service for existing contracts for a period of three-years.
+The majority of insurance firms selling policies from the UK and Gibraltar into Ireland have been implementing plans to ensure service continuity following the departure of the UK from the EU.

-Irish electricity supply, transport fuels, gas and coal are secure and Brexit does not give cause for concern that these will be disrupted.
+Irish electricity supply, transport fuels, gas and coal are expected to be largely unaffected by Brexit.

-When the UK leaves the EU, Irish audiences will still have access to those channels which are currently available in Ireland but broadcasting from the UK.
+Government has worked with the sector, including the major broadcasting service providers in Ireland, to ensure they are fully aware of these requirements.
 The UK has also undertaken to ensure that RTÉ and TG4 continue to be available in Northern Ireland post-Brexit.

 If you have any concerns, you are advised to contact your TV provider directly.

-It is important to note that Ireland exports more food than it imports.
-We will have food in the event of a no deal Brexit.
-If however there is no deal, recent commentary points out that currency fluctuation coupled with trade tariffs might mean an impact on costs of imports.
+It is important to note that Ireland exports more food than it imports and that current arrangements will continue through the transition period.
+However, currency fluctuation and changes to the EU's trading relationship with the UK might mean an impact on costs of imports.

-However, Government has liaised with the industry on this issue and providers here have indicated that no major changes in pricing are expected in the immediate period following the UK leaving the EU.
+However, Brexit does not mean that mobile operators will necessarily apply new charges.
+The three main mobile providers in Ireland have indicated that there will be no changes to the current roaming arrangements for their customers.
 Either way, all operators must make customers well aware of any roaming charges they could incur, if and when, they use mobile devices in the UK.
 If you have any concerns, you should contact your provider directly.

-ComReg, the independent telecoms regulator, will continue to ensure that all providers meet relevant obligations in areas such as roaming alerts.
-ComReg also has information for customers in relation to roaming on their website, including tips on how to avoid inadvertent roaming.
+, the independent telecoms regulator, will continue to ensure that all providers meet relevant obligations in areas such as roaming alerts.
+ComReg also has information for customers in relation to roaming on their website

 However, consumers in Ireland can take individual action through the Irish Courts if they have purchased online from UK traders who do business in the EU.